mydogjack/samples/README.md

 **[Admin Help sample](https://mydogjack.github.io/samples/AdminTopicSample/)**

 ### Quick Reference Documents (healthcare IT product)
 Another type of deliverable I helped create came out of end user's desire to have a printable document with details all on one page.
 These are referred to as Quick Reference Cards.
 These documents are intended to provide enough information on one page for a user to complete a task.
 These were produced for the Web app, Apple app, and Android app.
 Below are examples of a quick reference for each platform that describes a clinical note creating module (known as NoteWriter).
-I've also include some Quick References for other modules and workflows.
+I've also included some Quick References for other clinical modules and workflows.

 **[Clinical Notes on the Web App - Quick Reference](https://mydogjack.github.io/samples/qrc/notewriter_ref_card.pdf)**